By Diane Virginia

 “She looketh well to the ways of her household… Her children arise up, and call her blessed; her husband also, and he praiseth her.”
 Proverbs 31:27a, 28

 The couple’s entrance into the café was like watching a ballet in slow motion.
 He was using a walker; she was using a cane.
 After the gentleman passed through the doorway, he held it open for his lady.
 She, gracefully attentive to her mate, shuffled through the entrance, bowing as she went, as if he was a chivalrous knight returning from a victorious conquest.
 I wondered how they would solve the obvious problem.
 The man’s walker now blocked the doorway!
-His lady held the door with her free hand for just long enough to allow her beloved to clear the passageway.
+His wife held the door with her free hand for just long enough to allow her husband to clear the passageway.
 Then, she grasped her husband’s arm and walker simultaneously, and the two continued—ever so slowly—to a table.
 He seated his lady and proceeded to the serving line.

 “Coffee, please.
 Times two.”